sagi-l/Evil_Pong/README.md

 ## Future

-- Might add a standaline exe for windows
+- Might add a standalone exe for windows
 - Better refraction
 - More music for random events
 - Docker containerization with GPU and sound support